shaystrong/analytics-data-scientist-exercise/exercise_1/exercise_1_instructions.md

 Welcome to exercise 1!

 In this exercise we want you to use the **exercise_1_dataset.csv** to process, train, and test a regression model.
+We are most interested in how you approach data curation and modelling.

 In the dataset you will find 29 different features (explanatory features) plus a target variable which is the one that you are supposed to model.